 The provision of electronic communications networks and services, whether publicly available or not, is only subject to a general authorisation.
-This regime determines that the execution of activities in the electronic communications sector does not depend on any prior decision or authorisation by ANACOM, but is subject to a mere declaration of commencement of activity signed by the provider.
+This regime determines that the execution of activities in the electronic communications sector does not depend on any prior decision or authorisation by ANACOM, but is subject to a mere declaration of commencement of activity signed by the provider, after which the network or service provider may commence the activities.